 Poly(L-lactic acid) (PLLA) is of interest in drug delivery applications for its biodegradable and biocompatible properties.
-Polymer controlled drug delivery relies on the release of embedded drug molecules from the polymer matrix during its degradation.
+Polymer-controlled drug delivery relies on the release of embedded drug molecules from the polymer matrix during its degradation.
 PLLA degradation exhibits an induction period, during which an insignificant amount of degraded products and embedded drug can be released.
-Due to this induction period, drug release is initially non linear, a complication in drug delivery applications.
+Due to this induction period, drug release is initially nonlinear, a complication in drug delivery applications.
 PLLA degradation is a function of crystallinity, such that control over its crystallinity tailors drug release over time.
-In this study, the effect of laser induced PLLA crystallinity reduction on degradation is investigated.
-Samples having lower surface crystallinity are shown to have higher rates of molecular weight reduction and earlier mass loss than non-laser treated samples, as observed from gel permeation chromatography and mass change.
+In this study, the effect of laser-induced PLLA crystallinity reduction on degradation is investigated.
+Samples having lower surface crystallinity are shown to have higher rates of molecular weight reduction and earlier mass loss than nonlasertreated samples, as observed from gel permeation chromatography and mass change.
 Wide-angle X-ray diffraction measurements show that crystallinity increases with degradation.
 A numerical model is implemented from hydrolysis and diffusion mechanisms to investigate the effect of laser irradiation on biodegradation.
 Controlled laser treatment of PLLA offers a method for constant drug release through the reduction of surface crystallinity.
+[DOI: 10.1115/1.4025394]

-Keywords: poly(L-lactic acid); laser treatment; biodegradation; crystallinity; drug delivery
+Keywords: poly(L-lactic acid), laser treatment, biodegradation, crystallinity, drug delivery

-1. Introduction
+1 Introduction

-Poly(L-lactic acid) (PLLA) is attractive in drug delivery, food packaging, and tissue engineering applications because of its biocompatible and biodegradable properties.
-PLLA is especially of interest in drug delivery applications because it hydrolyzes in the human body into lactic acid, a product which is excreted by the body with no toxicity.
+PLLA is attractive in drug delivery, food packaging, and tissue engineering applications because of its biocompatible and biodegradable properties.
+PLLA is especially of interest in drug delivery applications because it hydrolyzes in the human body into lactic acid, a product that is excreted by the body with no toxicity.
 In drug delivery applications, drugs are embedded in a polymer matrix and released as it degrades.
 Biodegradable polymers offer a means to control the drug delivery in time [1].
-PLLA degradation exhibits an induction period, a duration of time required for water molecules to penetrate into the matrix before degradation can occur.
+Drug release from biodegradable polymer exhibits an induction period, a duration of time required for water molecules to penetrate into the matrix before degradation can occur [2].
 During this time, embedded drugs are not released at a linear rate.

 PLLA degradation in a physiological environment occurs via hydrolysis, in which water penetrates into the polymer matrix, attacking the ester bonds and causing chain scission.
-Water molecules readily penetrate into the amorphous region, but hardly into the crystalline region, because the polymer chains are highly packed and densely ordered in crystals [2].
-Degradation of ester bonds occurs faster in the amorphous phase because of its more permeable structure.
-Hydrolysis in the crystalline phase begins at the fold surfaces and progresses inwards as controlled by chain scission [3].
+Water molecules readily penetrate into the amorphous region but hardly into the crystalline region, because the polymer chains are highly packed and densely ordered in crystals [3].
+Degradation of ester bonds occurs faster in the amorphous phase because of its more permeable structure [3].
+Hydrolysis in the crystalline phase begins at the fold surfaces and progresses inward as controlled by chain scission [4].
 Hydrolysis in the crystalline phase occurs less preferentially than in the amorphous phase.
-A sample composed of both crystalline and amorphous phases will more rapidly undergo hydrolysis in the amorphous phase than the crystalline phase.
+A sample composed of both crystalline and amorphous phases will more rapidly undergo hydrolysis in the amorphous phase than the crystalline phase [4].

-PLLA hydrolysis is accelerated by autocatalysis [4].
+PLLA hydrolysis is accelerated by autocatalysis [5].
 The rate of hydrolysis increases as the concentration of reaction products increases.
 Hydrolysis of polyester produces shorter chains with acid and alcohol end groups.
 Acid end groups dissociate, leading to an acidic environment, which accelerates hydrolysis.
 Therefore, the diffusion of shorter chains out of the polymer plays a key role in controlling the overall degradation rate.
-Another factor that complicates biodegradation is the increase of crystallinity during degradation [5,6].
-Preferential degradation in the amorphous region leaves the crystalline phase behind, leading to a mostly crystalline material.
-Chain scission as a result of degradation also increases chain mobility which facilitates crystallization in the amorphous phase.
+Another factor that complicates biodegradation is the increase of crystallinity during degradation [6,7].
+Preferential degradation in the amorphous region leaves the crystalline phase behind, leading to a mostly crystalline material [4].
+Chain scission as a result of degradation also increases chain mobility, which facilitates crystallization in the amorphous phase.